NI U21s suffer second Euro 2025 qualifying defeat

 The first was an effort from outside the area, with the second a low drive after a good run down the left from the striker.

-A number of Ukrainian substitutes helped to swing the game in their favour and clinch all three points in their first game of the campaign.
+Ukraine's substitutes helped to swing the game in their favour and clinch all three points in their first game of the campaign.

 Ilya Kvasnytsia and Ihor Krasnoper interchanged passes before finding Roman, who beat McMullan with a well-taken strike from the edge of the box.